Page Contributor(s): Ron Hawks, Las Vegas, Nevada, USA.

 Route travels the border of Deer Valley Ski Resort and under Ruby Express Chair lift.

 The Empire Pass climb from Park City is much less difficult than starting from Midway (which is effectively Guardsman minus 1.7 miles).
 This climb begins at the south side of Park City and essentially splits two ski resorts (Park City and Deer Valley).
-The roadway surface is excellent along this climb and the descent is the fastest we have ever experienced, there is no doubt this is one of the fastest descents in the U.S. One stretch, referred to as “The Drop” on Strava has a KOM averaging 71.5 mph for 0.8 miles (Strava Link).
+The roadway surface is excellent along this climb and the descent is the fastest we have ever experienced, there is no doubt this is one of the fastest descents in the U.S. One stretch, referred to as “The Drop” on Strava has a KOM averaging 75 mph for 0.8 miles (Strava Link) and our friend Bruce Hamilton went 58 mph on an MTB over that stretch!

 This climb can be done as an out and back from Midway (capturing both sides of Midway), or the “Big Kahuna” (Big Cottonwood/Guardsman + Guardsman/Empire from Midway + Empire from Park City, go here for a Map of The Big Kahuna).
 Our map begins and ends at the base of the Big Cottonwood Canyon climb, but you could also drive to the top of Guardsman, park there, then drive down to the bottom of any of the three climbs and begin your ascents, finishing at the top of Guardsman (since you will pass your vehicle at least once during the climbing, this is a good option as it gives you easy access to provisions along the way.